tofti/python-kmeans/README.md

 ![iris_final_results](https://github.com/tofti/python-kmeans/blob/master/results/iris11.png "Iris Final")

 ## Basic Synthetic 2D data
-This data was generated for debugging purposes (see ([basic2d.config](resources/basic2d.config))), and illustrates the effect of having a poor choice of initial random clusters.
-The below results show one such case, where the initial centroid configuration prevents the algorithm from reaching the obvious cluster assignment:
+This data was generated for debugging purposes (see [basic2d.config](resources/basic2d.config)), and illustrates the effect of having a poor choice of initial random clusters.
+The below results demonstrate an initial centroid configuration that prevents the algorithm from reaching the obvious cluster assignment.
+In this case the placement of the red centroid means the blue centroid captures all of the data points in the lower left, and lower right quadrants.

 ![basic_init](https://github.com/tofti/python-kmeans/blob/master/results/basic_clustering0.png "Basic Initial")
 ![basic_interim](https://github.com/tofti/python-kmeans/blob/master/results/basic_clustering1.png "Basic Interim")